alexhenriquepineda/alexhenriquepineda/README.md

 </div>

-I am a Data Scientist at Bradesco Seguros, one of the largest insurance companies in Brazil, where I apply my skills in machine learning, data analysis, and storytelling to create valuable solutions for the business.
+I am a Senior Data Scientist at Bradesco Seguros, one of the largest insurance companies in Brazil, where I apply my skills in machine learning, data analysis, and storytelling to create valuable solutions for the business.
 I joined the company in September 2022 to undergo a rigorous Data Science training program.
 This program challenged me to develop and deliver a predictive model aimed at increasing the company's revenue by approximately XX million and to provide various improvement solutions and tools for the department.

 Prior to this role, I was a Data Science Intern at Natura &Co, a significant cosmetics group, where I worked on various projects involving legacy models, sales tools, and customer lifecycle analysis.
 I utilized tools such as SQL, Python, Spark, SAS, Tableau, and PowerBI to execute, maintain, build, and develop data products that enhanced communication and performance for sales and marketing teams.
 I also built up my project portfolio on GitHub, showcasing my passion and curiosity for data.